Bruno Lamas

-Bruno José Pavan Lamas is a Brazilian professional footballer who plays for Busan IPark FC.
+Bruno José Pavan Lamas is a Brazilian professional footballer who plays for Busan IPark.

 Club career

 He made his professional debut in the Segunda Liga for Leixões on 22 February 2015 against Desportivo das Aves.

-In 2021 he transferred to South Korean side Daegu FC in the K-League.
+In 2021, he transferred to the South Korean side Daegu FC in the K-League.

 After his debut season in South Korea, Bruno transferred to Busan IPark, another South Korean club.